raminsamadi123/hyprinstall/README.md

 <!--------------------------------------------------------------------------------------------------------------------------------->

 <img src="https://i.imgur.com/zXzvXef.png">
-This projected was created to make Arch Linux ricing easier for people who don't have much time or for people who don't want to do a lot of scripting.
+This project was created to make Arch Linux ricing easier for people who don't have much time or for people who don't want to do a lot of scripting.
 It's beautiful, simple and lightweight (Runs on 400MB idle on my pc from 2015)

 <!--------------------------------------------------------SETUP-------------------------------------------------------------------->
 ## :arrow_down: Setup :arrow_down: